duduita/ccompiler/readme.txt

-No prompt:
+Compile with:

-flex tiny.l && gcc -c *.c && gcc -o tiny *.o -lfl
+`flex tiny.l && gcc -c *.c && gcc -o tiny *.o -lfl`

-(Em Mac pode ser que funcione com -ll no lugar de -lfl)

-Execut�vel gerado � tiny
+NOTE: On macOS may work with `-ll` instead of `-lfl`

+Execute the lexical analyser with:
+`./tiny fat.c`